turingschool/front-end-curriculum/projects/module-1/which-beyonce-solo.md

 ### JavaScript

 * **4:** **Code is well refactored** and demonstrates developer empathy.
 No global variables are used aside from query selectors, start time, and instances of `Player` and `Deck`.
 All functions are **less than 10 lines long**.
 * **3:** The **event object** is used correctly, and is not accepted as a parameter if it is not necessary.
-All team members can speak to **how the event object is utilized** for any given event handler. **Function and variable names** describe their role in the program. *Examples: The name of the data type should not ever be in a variable name; the name itself should be clear enough to indicate the type of data it holds.
+Developer can speak to **how the event object is utilized** for any given event handler. **Function and variable names** describe their role in the program. *Examples: The name of the data type should not ever be in a variable name; the name itself should be clear enough to indicate the type of data it holds.
 An event handler should not have name "eventHandler".
 Possible alternatives are `allCards` and `flipCard()`.*
 * **2:** The application correctly **implements a data model** for the `Card` and `Deck` classes, including all required methods.
 Arguments and parameters are used to limit global variables. **Function declarations** are used over anonymous functions in event listeners.
-All team members can speak to the **role of each class**.
+Developer can speak to the **role of each class**.
 * **1:** Style and syntax meets the criteria of the [Turing JS Style Guide](https://github.com/turingschool-examples/javascript/tree/master/es5)